 The house was built in 1952.
 A previous resident put in sliding glass doors from the dining room to the backyard and poured some concrete steps and a small patio, put in a pass-thru counter between the dining room and kitchen, and built a wall in the garage to create a separate laundry room.

-Influences on the design of the exterior
+Influences on the design

-Arts & Crafts Movement: attention to detail, natural earth colors and materials,
+Arts & Crafts Movement: attention to detail, natural earth colors and materials.

-Ranch style houses of the fifties
+Ranch style houses of the fifties.

 Industrial loft spaces

-Frank Lloyd Wright's philosophies of:
+Frank Lloyd Wright's early work, horizontal lines, minimal furnishings, and philosophies of:

 1. rooms revolving around a central core